opnfv/functest-xtesting/doc/xtesting/xtesting.md

 ## What's been done for Fraser?

-### Framework
+### Xtesting framework

-- Functest Framework were moved to a new xtesting repository (functest only hosts OpenStack testcases)
+- Functest framework were moved to a new xtesting repository (functest only hosts OpenStack testcases)
 - it has been updated and improved to follow all Xtesting technical
 guidelines:
   - unlink to **OpenStack** and **OPNFV**
-  - support both python2 and python3
+  - support both python2 and python3 (required by **Functional Gating**)
   - be fully covered by unit tests and well rated by pylint (10/10)